holgerl/3d-visualization-workshop/tasks/task1.md

 `fov` is usually a value between 0 and 90 degrees.
 For our purpose a value between 45 and 70 will look "normal".
 In contrast to almost all other angle values in WebGL, this is in degrees.
 Other angles will usually be expressed in radians.

-Yo'll notice that the camera is agnostic to resolution of the rendered image.
+You'll notice that the camera is agnostic to resolution of the rendered image.
 That is a property of the renderer.
 The camera will use the field of view and aspect ratio for its projections, and then at the end the renderer will smear the pixels over the given resolution.

 `near` and `far` controls which parts of the scene are ignored by the camera.
 This can speed things up if a lot of objects are too far away to make any difference.
 And it can avoid the entire screen being filled with an object that flows too close to the camera.
 For our purposes, the values `0.01` and `1000` will be suitable.
 This means that things between these values in the coordinate system will be visible.